-- The legend is that in a nuclear war only cockroaches would survive, since they are resistant to radiation.
+- It's often said that in a nuclear war only cockroaches would survive, since they are resistant to radiation.
 Experiments have shown that cockroaches are about six to fifteen times more resistant to radiation than humans.
-Some insects – such as fruit flies - are much more resistant to radiation than roaches, however.
+Some insects—such as fruit flies—are much more resistant to radiation than roaches, however.

 Cockroaches of the opposite sex attract each other at mating time by releasing chemicals called pheromones.
 Usually the female produces pheromones to attract the male.
-In some species, the male produces a pheromone from glands on his back, which the female eats.
+In some species, the male produces pheromones.

-After mating, most female cockroaches produce an egg capsule, called an ootheca, which the female carries around under her body at the end of her abdomen.
-The ootheca is usually dropped shortly before the eggs hatch.
+After mating, most female cockroaches produce an egg capsule, called an ootheca.
+The female carries the ootheca around under her body at the end of her abdomen.
+She usually drops it shortly before the eggs hatch.
 The egg capsule contains from twelve to sixty eggs.

 The hatched young are called nymphs.
 They are white at first but turn brown within a few hours.
 They look like miniature adults except for their undeveloped wings.
 The young take one to four months to develop into full-sized adults.
 An adult female may produce up to eight egg capsules in her lifetime, which is up to a year for the German cockroach.